-All full-time freshmen, sophomores and juniors are required to live in College residential facilities, except for those who live within commuting distance and reside with parents, legal guardians or have been granted an exemption from the Dean for Student Life.
+All full-time matriculated freshmen, sophomores and juniors (under 90 credits) are required to live in College residential facilities, except for those students who live within commuting distance (25 mile radius) and reside with parents/legal guardians, in their primary residence.
 Some scholarships have residency requirements.

 Can I have a pet?

 Pets are not allowed in student rooms.
-The only exceptions are service animals and legal fish.
-Pets that are in violation of this policy will be removed from the building immediately and students in violation of this policy will be subject to disciplinary action and be held responsible for any fees related to the removal of the pet in question.
+The only exceptions are service/support animals and legal fish.
+Pets that are in violation of this policy will be removed from the building immediately and students in violation of this policy will be subject to disciplinary action and be held responsible for any fees related to the removal, damages and/or cleaning fines of the pet in question.

 What appliances and electrical equipment can I have in my room?

 Appliances and electrical equipment can overload the electrical capacity of residence halls and can cause serious electrical fires, wire damage, and blackouts.
 The following guidelines should be followed to insure safe use of electrical outlets.
 Staff perform routine safety checks and will confiscate items in violation.

 - All electrical items must be Underwriters Laboratory Approved and in good operating condition.

 - Power strips are allowed, provided they contain built-in circuit breakers.
 Power strips may not be plugged into other power strips.

 - Small appliances with exposed heating elements (i.e. some types of coffee pots, hot pots, hot plates, George Foreman grills, etc.) are not permitted in the residence halls.
 Cooking in rooms and hallways is not permitted by state regulations.
 Students are encouraged to use common residence cooking areas for the preparation of food.

 - Only one appliance per outlet may be used.